joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 ```
 {:codeblock}

 Open `operator.yaml` in a text editor and save a new copy of the file as `operator-upgrade.yaml`.
 You need to update the `image:` field with the updated version of the operator image.
-You can find the name and tag of the latest operator image below:
+Open `operator-upgrade.yaml` a text editor.
+You need to update the `image:` field with the updated version of the operator image:
 ```
-cp.icr.io/cp/ibp-operator:2.1.2-20191217-amd64
+<LOCAL_REGISTRY>/ibp-operator:2.1.2-20191217-amd64
 ```
 {:codeblock}